Algobi Review: Legit Broker or Just Another Scam?

 FAQ

-Many brokers calculate swaps as the difference between interest rates of the assets in a trading pair.
-However, a swap is essentially a fee charged by the broker for the use of leverage, and the broker determines both the calculation mechanism and the rate.
-There is nothing unusual or illegal about always-negative swaps — they simply reflect the company’s desire to increase its profit at the expense of traders.
+Many brokers calculate swaps as the difference between interest rates of assets in a trading pair.
+However, a swap is essentially a fee to the firm for using leverage, and the broker sets both the calculation method and its size.
+There is nothing unusual or illegal about always having negative swaps; they simply reflect the platform’s method for calculating fees for using the broker’s credit funds.

 Does the broker ensure the safe storage of my funds?